The Do Gooders

 One of the favourite questions that people ask of critics when they give a film a severe kicking in a review is 'do you think you could do better'.
 In this case?
 Yes.
 Yes I do.

-Eventually, by some stroke of luck, Ruthven does manage to find someone to drive her around and translate, but there is still little structure to what she actually does with this help and time and despite her apparent obsession with filming all the time she still has no clue what she's doing.
+Eventually, by some stroke of luck, Ruthven does manage to find someone to drive her around and translate, but there is still little structure to what she does with this help.
+Despite her apparent obsession with filming all the time, she still has no clue what she's doing.
 At one point, in the film's most moving, most insightful, interview the driver has to tell Ruthven to film the man she is talking to, rather than the chickens she was focusing on at that point.
 This is not atypical, the journalism here is an embarrassment to the profession.

 The film is also crafted badly.
 It's packed with irrelevances and with moments that should be left on the cutting room floor (such as the before and after of an interview, which shows us nothing but Ruthven's haphazard skills as a director) while potentially interesting moments like a conversation between Ruthven's driver and the head of a local NGO staffed entirely by Palestinian women are repeatedly cut away from so the camera can be pointed at the film's biggest liability: its director.

-It's clear from the outset that Ruthven sees this as a personal journey, which would be okay if you felt like she really approached it that way, but instead what develops is an attempt to turn this entire conflict, all the politics, all the complexities of aid, into a personal whine about the fact that it's not about Chloe Ruthven.
+It's clear Ruthven sees this as a personal journey, which would be okay if you felt like she approached it that way.
+Instead what develops is an attempt to turn this entire conflict, all the politics, all the complexities of aid, into a personal whine about the fact that it's not about Chloe Ruthven.
 It is obnoxious in the extreme, and infuriating by the end, when Ruthven cuts away from that conversation to film herself crying because two women are speaking in Arabic, which is their native language but which she doesn't understand.

 The Do Gooders is a dreadful, dreadful film.
 What insight it does possess you could come by in fifteen minutes on Google, but worse is the confused focus and the calamitously poor filmmaking.
 I've seen better documentaries on BBC 3, what this is doing in a major film festival is anyone's guess.